What You Need to Know About Scattering Ashes Legally in the U.S.

 🌱 Environmental Guidelines

-• No markers or memorials are left behind
+• Avoid leaving markers or memorials behind

 Scattering Ashes at Sea